rogilmore/hugo-site/content/personal/worn-on-the-sleeve.md

 +++

 I used to envy those who carried</br>

-their hearts
+their hearts</br>
 safe</br>
-surrounded by the warm fellowship of the other organs.
+surrounded by the warm fellowship of other organs.

-worn on the sleeve
+worn on the sleeve</br>

-mine fits no item of clothing,
+mine fits no item of clothing,</br>

-so rides exposed,
+so rides exposed,</br>

-bumping into this sharp-edged
+bumping into this sharp-edged</br>

-tongue, or that pointed
+tongue, or that pointed</br>
 remark.

-but a bleeding heart is never really broken,
+but a bleeding heart is never really broken,</br>

-and worn there
+and worn there</br>

-it escapes its ribbed-cage.
+it escapes its ribbed-cage.</br>

-on the lam, its every beat sucks in sorrow,
+on the lam, its every beat sucks in sorrow, pumps out sweetness, the flow of life and its ebb.</br>

-pumps out sweetness, the flow of life and its ebb.
+wristworn its hands waving,

-worn there it shows itself to all and to me,
+it warns all and me,</br>

-each and every ticking second,
+each staccato second,</br>

-that the time is always
+that the time is always</br>

 now.